SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 By default \*V\*? is set to T, causing FN, LOAD, SPECIAL and VAR to print messages when they are in action.
-That's impractical when auto-loading procedures on demand as the message are likely to spoil the screen.
-Therefore \*ALV?\* is NIL by default, so nothing is printed by those forms during AUTOLOAD.
-As a side effect one may be wondering what is actually happening on slow machines.
+That's impractical when auto-loading procedures on demand as the message are likely to spoil the screen.  \*ALV?\* is T by default, to make it easier to track down errors.

 ### (fn 'name 'args '+body): Define permanent, named function.